contract dispute arbitration in Loomis, California 95650

 Arbitration Showdown: The Loomis Irrigation Contract Dispute

-Background: In January 2023, Green Valley Irrigation, a family-owned business specializing in irrigation system installations in northern California, signed a $175,000 contract with Silver Creek Farming Supplies to supply and install a custom drip irrigation system for a 50-acre almond orchard just outside Loomis (ZIP 95650).
+Background: In January 2023, the claimant Irrigation, a family-owned business specializing in irrigation system installations in northern California, signed a $175,000 contract with Silver Creek Farming Supplies to supply and install a custom drip irrigation system for a 50-acre almond orchard just outside Loomis (ZIP 95650).
 The contract promised delivery and installation completed by April 15, 2023, with phased payments: 30% upfront, 40% on delivery, and 30% upon completion.

-Green Valley paid the initial $52,500 on schedule and eagerly awaited Silver Creek’s delivery.
+the claimant paid the initial $52,500 on schedule and eagerly awaited Silver Creek’s delivery.
 But delays began mounting.
 Silver Creek cited a shortage of critical components and unseasonable flooding in March that further stalled progress.
 By May 10, only partial components had arrived, and no installation was completed.

 Negotiations soured, and by June, both parties agreed to submit the dispute to arbitration under California’s commercial arbitration laws.
 The arbitration was held in Loomis in late July 2023 before retired judge Elena Torres.